Major Controversies Surrounding Jay Leno: A Detailed Timeline

 Public opinion and media debates around Jay Leno—discover key moments of controversy.

-During the 2014 Genesis Prize award ceremony in Jerusalem, Jay Leno made jokes about then-President Barack Obama and then-Secretary of State John Kerry, accusing Obama of trying to damage the U.S.'s relationship with Israel.
+In 2014, while hosting the Genesis Prize award ceremony in Jerusalem, Jay Leno made jokes mocking then-President Barack Obama and then-Secretary of State John Kerry, accusing Obama of "trying to break" the U.S.'s relationship with Israel.